tpf/tprf-hugo-site/content/how-to-write-a-proposal.md

 ---
-title: "How to Write a Proposal"
+title: 'How to Write a Proposal'
-url:   "/how-to-write-a-proposal.html"
+url: '/how-to-write-a-proposal.html'
 ---

 Your proposal should include:

 - Project Title and Synopsis
 - Your name
 - A discussion on the benefits of the project to the Perl Community
 - A list of deliverables
 - Project details and a proposed schedule
 - Your biography
 - The requested amount for the Project Grant, preferably in US dollars.

 Submit your proposal via this [google form](https://docs.google.com/forms/d/16seYhrMjz8rgsau9e1MtwYY0fHB81mVKm-0SD6Ynty0/viewform).